 As you enter beneath the large torii gate marking the sacred ground of the shrine you cross over a bridge, once inside if you again head over a bridge to the right there are two ponds.
 I understand these are striking in summer with red and white lotus but in spring with the blossom in full bloom is also creates a striking and calm area.

-Back across the bridge the wide approach to the shine gate and buildings continues.
+Back across the bridge the wide approach to the shrine gate and buildings continues.

 If you look closely at the Maiden in the foreground of the photo you can see a bride and groom in traditional Shinto wedding finery on the stage.
 Spring is a popular time for weddings in Japan so I’ll post more Shinto wedding photos from around the country in a later post.

-The Tower gate looks similar in style to the one seen at many temples but the gate gardian at a temple would normally be the slightly scary looking Dewa Kings but at the shrine they’re statues of court nobles in formal attire made in 1624.
+The Tower gate looks similar in style to the one seen at many temples but the gate guardian at a temple would normally be the slightly scary-looking Dewa Kings but at the shrine, they’re statues of court nobles in formal attire made in 1624.
 I am absolutely blown away by the remnants of history we see every day in Japan.

 Inside the Tower gate is the main hall comprising the Haiden and Honden.
-The Haiden is the oratory hall in front, and Honden the inner sanctum, which is the most sacred part of the entire Shrine.
-To the left of this building is the Treasure house, the picture below shows two of the portable shrines displayed there dating back to the 17th and 18th centuries.
+The Haiden is the oratory hall in front, and the Honden is the inner sanctum, which is the most sacred part of the entire Shrine.
+To the left of this building is the Treasure House, the picture below shows two of the portable shrines displayed there dating back to the 17th and 18th centuries.